 Well, yes, coins have value and act like a market with rising and declining worth based on buying, selling, and trading trends.
 And as we have seen in the past few months, they can be easily manipulated (just like a consumer market) based on opinions of professionals, investors, and newscasters.
-These opinions cause panic and quick action when money is involved.
+These opinions cause panic and quick action, which is gaged using a Fear and Greed Index called a Crypto Signal.

 - It causes actions based on rumors.
 And in this digital age, messages spread like wildfire.
 Once a headline hits that the market sucks, the masses become afraid.